 The mix is simple: choose your favorite gin, add a healthy dose of lime, and fill the glass with club soda.
-It is very similar to the gin and tonic, gin buck, and gin fizz.
+It's similar to the gin and tonic, gin buck, and gin fizz.
 Each differs only by the soda used, though the fizz does have a few extra ingredients.
 These are a great set of mixed drinks for any gin lover.

 Fill a highball glass with ice.